 - Community is an essential aspect of a membership site, so it’s a great way to build a long-term relationship with your audience.

 - Membership sites are supposed to be super flexible in terms of structure and content creation, so you can launch one with little upfront investment in terms of content.

 - User payments are spread over time with a membership website, making it more accessible to a broader audience.

-- The subscription commerce has been growing at a CAGR of 18%, making it an incredible opportunity for growth.
+- Subscription commerce has been growing at a CAGR of 18%, making it an incredible opportunity for growth.

 While memberships are a great business model, they aren’t suitable for everyone.

 This is because creating a profitable membership isn’t a one-month project.
-It takes a lot more time than that and requires a significant commitment to be successful.
+It takes a lot more time than that and requires a significant commitment to being successful.